South Asia Studies

 In addition to the courses offered by South Asia Studies faculty, almost fifty South Asia Studies related courses can be used to satisfy major and minor requirements.
 These are offered by faculty in eleven departments and programs.
 Also, many courses that are not designated as SAS related courses can be used to satisfy SAS major and minor requirements if the instructor agrees and the student's final project pertains to South Asia Studies.

-South Asia Studies and South Asian Studies related courses offered in 2024-25
+South Asia Studies and South Asian Studies related courses offered in 2025-26

-FALL 2024
+FALL 2025

-Art and Architecture of South Asia
+Asian Art and Architecture

 1.0